x-govuk/x-govuk.github.io/app/posts/how-to-use-cross-government-slack.md

   opengraphImage: true
 ---

 [Cross-government Slack](https://ukgovernmentdigital.slack.com/) is a Slack workspace for anyone working in central government, with channels on a range of topics.
-It's a place to connect with other people working on digital services across government.
+It’s a place to connect with other people working on digital services across government.

 ## A bit of history